 Multi-Factor

-User access level: You must be logged in as an Admin/Organization Admin/Account Admin to configure MFA. |
+| User access level: You must login either as an Admin, Super Admin, Account Manager, or Organization Manager to configure MFA. |

 You can configure Multi-factor authentication to secure Saner logins.
 By default, Saner supports the Authenticator App for MFA.
 You can configure any MFA provider to use with Saner.